kenzywalid9/IMDB_movie/README.md

 also we can know the number of geners pf movies that were done en each year <br />

 ![image](https://github.com/user-attachments/assets/c134a362-8d7c-4b39-848a-9fa617a4a95c)

+This analysis we can know the common geners in each year and know the facrors that help in the spreed over each year <br />

 Last one : <br />